SEN (Northern Ireland)

-The majority of these children will be taught in mainstream schools, and schools will be expected to ensure they are given the support they need.
+The majority of these children and young people will be taught in mainstream schools, and schools will be expected to ensure they are given the support they need.

 A school’s responsibilities

-The Code of Practice on the Identification and Assessment Identification and Assessment of Special Educational Need details the responsibilities of schools to support SEN children.
+The Code of Practice on the Identification and Assessment Identification and Assessment of Special Educational Need details the responsibilities of schools to support SEN children and young people.
 A supplement to the code of practice was published in 2005.

-The code of practice sets out a five stage approach to identifying and supporting children with SEN:
+The code of practice sets out a five stage approach to identifying and supporting children and young people with SEN:

-- Stage 1: teachers identify and register a child’s special educational needs and, consulting the school’s SEN co-ordinator, take initial action.
+- Stage 1: teachers identify and register a child or young person’s special educational needs and, consulting the school’s SEN co-ordinator, take initial action.

-- Stage 2: the SEN co-ordinator takes lead responsibility for collecting and recording information and for co-ordinating the child’s special educational provision, working with the child’s teachers.
+- Stage 2: the SEN co-ordinator takes lead responsibility for collecting and recording information and for co-ordinating the child or young person’s special educational provision, working with their teachers.

 - Stage 3: teachers and the SEN co-ordinator are supported by specialists from outside the school.